entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 35. Anterior margin of parietals: between or in front of orbits (0), slightly posterior to orbits (1)
 >  Friedman (2007), Character 13; Lu & Zhu (2009), Character 1.

-36. Parietal and supraorbitals, contact of: parietal contacts more than three supraorbitals (0), parietal contacts three supraorbitals (1), parietal contacts two supraorbitals (2).
+36. Parietal and supraorbitals, contact of: parietal contacts more than three supraorbitals (0), parietal contacts three supraorbitals (1), parietal contacts two supraorbitals (2). (ordered)
 > Cavin *et al.* (2019), Cavin *et al.* (2020), Character 51.

 > - Clement *et al.* (in review): "Cavin et al. (2020, char.
 51)101 defined a character to identify the number of supraorbitals articulating with the parietal (their "posterior parietal").
 This multistate character forms a morphocline."